-Debt securities are recorded at fair value on a recurring basis.
+Debt securities and brokered certificates of deposit are recorded at fair value on a recurring basis.
 Fair value measurement is based upon quoted prices, if available.
 If quoted prices are not available, fair values are measured using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
 Level 1 securities include those traded on an active exchange as well as other U.S. government securities that are traded by dealers or brokers in active over-the-counter markets.

-All securities held at December 31, 2022 were Level 1.
+All securities held at December 31, 2023 were Level 1.